grskallen/Cassava-Leaf-Disease-Classification/README.md

 This repository hosts the codebase for the "Cassava Leaf Disease Classification"
 challenge hosted on Kaggle.

-## News
-+ 2024/6/11 This is the first upload.
-This version is trained using only ResNet50, with approximately 8GB of GPU memory usage and an accuracy rate of over 65%.
-Subsequent updates will include code for data augmentation.

 ## Disclaimer
 Please note that this code is not an official
 release from Kaggle or any other authoritative entity.